AshmitDasXD/eValidateMail/README.md

 ## Getting Started

-To use our email validator, open our eValidateMail webite and put your email then click submit, it will show whether the email address exist, non-toxic, and are deliverable or not.
+To use our email validator, open our eValidateMail website and put your email then click submit, it will show whether the email address exist, non-toxic, and are deliverable or not.

 ### Screenshots for preview